 Due to the thickness and durability of the iroko tree, it can be used for controlling erosion.

-The iroko bark is used for producing dyes that can be used for dyeing cloths and leather.
+The iroko bark is used for producing dyes that can be used for dyeing clothes and leather.

 Some people plant the iroko tree as a landmark and to show boundaries between lands, towns, farms and villages.